 For your own custom block.

-If you are building a custom block and want to make use of environments, then please contact the customer support.
+If you are building a custom block and want to make use of environments, then please contact customer support.